flow-build/react-mqtt-workflow-manager/README.md

 };
 ```

-3. Lastly, set `workflowManagerReducer` to your store reducers.
+3. Lastly, set `workflowManagerReducer` on your store reducers.

 ```ts
 import { configureStore, createSlice } from '@reduxjs/toolkit';